Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Results

-In academia, a high volume of LM adoption is anticipated \cite{umass_ai_impact_2023,bu_gaia_policy_2023}; but the exact amount of usage has not been quantified yet.
-This analysis contributes to the literature by providing new quantifiable data and finding that the majority of people use LMs with quantitative evidence.
-Fig. \ref{fig:use_time} shows that 75\% (66 out of 88) of people use LMs for research, indicating a high level of engagement.
+Although a high volume of LLM adoption was anticipated, there have been limited efforts to quantify the amount of usage.
+This analysis contributes to the literature by providing new quantitative data that finds that the majority of people use LLMs.
+Fig. \ref{fig:use_time} shows that 75\% (66 out of 88) of people use LLMs for research, indicating a high level of usage.

-The majority of users, 45, interact with the tools for ``Less than 5 hours,'' indicating a preference for brief usage.
+The majority of users, ($n=45$), interact with the tools for ``Less than 5 hours,'' indicating a preference for brief usage.
 In contrast, 22 people replied that they do not utilize the tool at all.
-A smaller segment, comprising 14 users, engages moderately with the tools for ``6 to 10 hours'' Minimal engagement is observed in the higher usage brackets, with only 4 users spending ``11 to 15 hours'' and 3 users exceeding ``16 hours.''
+A smaller segment, comprising 14 users, engages moderately with the tools for ``6 to 10 hours.''
+Fewer users are observed in the higher usage brackets, with only 4 users spending ``11 to 15 hours'' and 3 users exceeding ``16 hours.''